 Additional child | +1 | +1 | +1 | +1 |

 2) The tax bracket or range (Tranche d’imposition – TMI).
 It represents the % of income tax corresponding to your accumulated revenue.
-Here the 2023 table:
+Here tax bracket table for the year 2025:

 Range of taxable income | Tax % |